 The brush you’re presented with when you click on Mascara can be used to slightly darken and define eyelashes.
 Click and drag it over the eyelashes, using the sliding scales on the left to adjust brush size and hardness.

-If you have heard anything online about contouring in the last few years, these same tricks apply when editing.
+Contouring is now a staple in the beauty industry.
+You can use these same tricks when editing.
 Contouring describes the use of makeup to create highlights and shadows on the face to define cheekbones, slim the bridge of the nose, and so on.
-With the help of the Bronzer tool, you can create the same subtle definition in your portraits, which is super helpful if any of the previous edits caused your subject’s face to look flat and undefined.
+In the past year, blush has also become quite popular to bring back a youthful glow to the skin.
+With the help of the Bronzer and Blush tools, you can create the same subtle definition in your portraits, which is super helpful if any of the previous edits caused your subject’s face to look flat and undefined.

 Before you go out with a model or subject, it’s a great idea to get to know what their goals are for the shoot.
 Will you be shooting something casual for their Instagram account, or something more professional for a website?
 Knowing these things from the get-go will help you go above and beyond and avoid situations where you have shots that are completely irrelevant.

-The most important thing is to have fun with what you are doing and keep practicing!
-And trust that BeFunky’s Photo Editor will always be here to help you tweak your photos after your session.
+The most important thing is to have fun with what you are doing, keep practicing, and trust that Befunky’s Photo Editor will always be here to help you edit your photos after your session.